-GRI Standard Disclosure Title Microsoft Devices FY18 Sustainability Report Section Disclosure SDG Indicator Mapping 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor Sustainable manufacturing and SEA impact Zero critical and serious NCs but 29 major NCs, including 24 from E+D found in SEA audit.
-Fourteen from E+D had closed, the rest of the major NCs were still in the process of corrective actions.
-B INCENT WITH AMP TO COMPANY 412-2 Employee training on human rights policies or procedures Sustainable manufacturing and SEA impact Aggregate internal employee training related to ensuring SEA conformance specifically covering human rights policies or procedures totaled 28 hours in FY18, covering 142 employees trained.
+GRI Standard Disclosure Title Microsoft Devices FY18 Sustainability Report Section Disclosure SDG Indicator Mapping 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor Sustainable manufacturing and SEA impact There were zero critical and serious NCs but 24 major NCs from Devices found in SEA audit.
+Fourteen from Devices were closed.
+The rest of the major NCs are in the process of corrective action.
+8 CICRN WORK AND COMMON COMPANY 412-2 Employee training on human rights policies or procedures Sustainable manufacturing and SEA impact Aggregate internal employee training related to ensuring SEA conformance specifically covering human rights policies or procedures totaled 28 hours in FY18, covering 142 employees trained.
 412-3 Significant investment agreements and contracts that include human rights clauses or that underwent human rights screening Strategies for prevention of human trafficking and forced labor in the supply chain and Sustainable modes of fulfillment and logistics In FY18, 100% of Microsoft supplier contracts executed contained Supplier Code of Conduct and SEA specifications or substantial equivalence.
 414-1 New suppliers that were screened using social criteria Sustainable manufacturing In FY18, 100% of new suppliers were screened using social criteria.
-5 ERREIT 8 ERREIT STORMER DANN BERTHER RECHTERED SCHOOL CORNEL STORMER DANN BERTHERE SCHOOL CORNEL SCHOOL CORNEL STORMER DANN BERTHERE SCHOOL CORNEL S 414-2 Negative social impacts in the supply chain and actions taken Sustainable manufacturing and SEA impact There were zero critical and 79 serious labor and ethics NCs, including 72 from E+ found in SEA audit, with 100 percent of them escalated to management and stakeholders.
-Fifty-two of the E+D had been closed.
-The remaining NCs were still in the process of corrective action.
-5 TENENT TO ALL TO THE CONTROL OF TH 416-2 Incidents of noncompliance concerning the health and safety impacts of products and services Our compliance model Microsoft has not been identified as being in noncompliance with regulations.
-16 PARK ARTIKE SERVICES SERVIC 417-1 Requirements for product and service information and labeling Our compliance model We provide this information in a number of ways, including product manual, information sheets accompanying products, the Microsoft.com website, and labels on packaging materials.
+5 tealin 5 tealin 5 tealin 5 tealing 5 tealing 414-2 Negative social impacts in the supply chain and actions taken Sustainable manufacturing and SEA impact There were zero critical and 73 serious labor and ethics NCs.
+100% of them were escalated to management and stakeholders.
+73% were closed.
+5 IBMR 5 IBMR 416-2 Incidents of noncompliance concerning the health and safety impacts of products and services Our compliance model Microsoft has not been identified as being in noncompliance with regulations.
+417-1 Requirements for product and service information and labeling Our compliance model We provide this information in a number of ways, including product manual, information sheets accompanying products, the Microsoft.com website, and labels on packaging materials.
 For more information on packaging compliance, see our Microsoft. com packaging compliance page at www.microsoft.com/en-us/legal/compliance/packaging.
-12 september 16 mar appet of the september 12 mar appet of the sep
+12 sevene and according to the sevene according to the